limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ```
 ### Getting to South Park

 Remember that we are still in the low-privileged shell?
-And since `/etc/passwd` is world-readable, let's enumerate the users in the host.
+And since `/etc/passwd` is world-readable, let's determine the users in the host.

 ```
 $ cat /etc/passwd